Transfer-Entropy-Regularized Markov Decision Processes: Preliminaries

 \subsection{Structure of the optimal solution}

-We first derive some important structural properties of the optimal decision policy.
-The obtained structural results will allow us to rewrite the main problem \eqref{eqmainprob} in a simpler form, which will be exploited in the later sections to develop an efficient numerical solution algorithm.
+We first derive some important structural properties of the optimal policy, which allow us to rewrite the main problem \eqref{eqmainprob} in a simpler form.
 The desired structural results can be obtained by applying the dynamic programming principle to \eqref{eqmainprob}.
-To this end, notice that \eqref{eqmainprob} can be viewed as a $T$-stage optimal control problem where the joint distribution $\mu_t$ is the ``state'' of the system to be controlled.
-The state $\mu_t$ is controlled by a multiplicative control action $q_t$ via the state evolution equation \eqref{eqmupq}.
-Introduce the value function by
+To this end, notice that \eqref{eqmainprob} can be viewed as a $T$-stage optimal control problem, in which the joint distribution $\mu_t$ is the ``state'' of the system to be controlled by a multiplicative control action $q_t$ via the state evolution equation \eqref{eqmupq}.
+Introduce the value function as

 The value function satisfies the Bellman equation

 for $t=1,2, ... , T$, with the terminal condition